 Almost all children have abdominal pain at one time or another.
-Abdominal pain is pain in the stomach or belly area.
+Lower abdominal pain is pain in the stomach or belly area.
 It can be anywhere between the chest and groin.

 Types of Lower Abdominal Pain in Children

-- Generalized pain or pain over more than half of the belly.
+- Mild pain or pain over more than half of the belly.
 Your child can have this sort of pain when they have a stomach virus, indigestion, gas, or when they become constipated.

 - Cramp-like pain is likely to be due to gas and bloating.
 It is frequently followed by diarrhea.
 It is usually not severe.